the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Caching/Concepts.md

 **Clients can also use the `Cache-Control` header from their own end**, to <u>control strictness on the `GET`ing of cached resources</u>.
 This can be used to *tighten strictness (more strict)* or *relax strictness (less strict)*.

-> The former makes cache conform to the rules of the server for caching, <u>this one makes the cache conform to the rules of the client for `GET`ing documents</u>.
+> The former makes a cache server conform to the rules of the origin server for caching, <u>this one makes a cache server conform to the rules of the client for `GET`ing documents</u>.

 `Cache-Control:`
 - `max-stale` : The cache is free to serve stale content.
 (Relaxed)